nbagaev/panorama_things/README.md

-# panorama_things
+# Tools and scripts for panorama
-## Tools and scripts for panorama
+## Background sound for Marzipano Player
 Marzipano Player does not support background sound.
 Playsound.js allows this.
 Just do:

 1. Copy files `sound_off.png` and `sound_on.png` in `img` folder, `playsound.js` and `playsound.css` in panorama folder

-2. insert the following lines into `index.html`:
+2. Insert the following lines into `index.html`:

 after